 To a physicist, the difference between the traditional three states of solids, liquids, and gasses is the closeness of their atoms.
-Atoms in a solid are closely compacted together and in a gas they’re far apart.
+Atoms in a gas are far apart, and in a solid they are closely compacted together.
 In liquids they are somewhere between.

 Heat forces their atoms apart.
-Heat is another word for the vibration of atoms and the higher the temperature, the more the atoms will push each other apart.
+Heat is another word for the vibration of atoms and the higher the temperature, the more the atoms will push each other away.

-Metals, like gold and uranium, tend to still be solid at high temperatures because their atoms are strongly bonded, and it takes a large amount of heat to melt them – that is, to force their atoms apart.
+Metals, like gold and uranium, tend to still be solid at high temperatures because their atoms are strongly bonded, and it takes a large amount of heat to force their atoms apart – that is, to melt them.

 Likewise at room temperature water is a liquid but oxygen is a gas.
-They’re at the same temperature and so will be vibrating at the same rate, but water molecules have a moderate attraction to each other, and oxygen does not.
+They’re at the same temperature and so are vibrating at the same rate, but water molecules have a moderate attraction to each other, but oxygen molecules do not.

 Working under pressure